gubertoli/ProbingDataset/internet/README.md

-# Testbed for malicious packets generation
+# Testbed for malicious packets generation on Internet

 This testbed was made and tested on the host configuration
 - Ubuntu Linux 18.04.4 LTS
-- Vagrant 2.2.7
-- Virtualbox 6.1.6
+- Docker 19.03.6

 ## Using/Reproducing this testbed
-A cloud infrastructure must be set to reproduce this configuration.
+A cloud infrastructure must be set to reproduce this configuration (TBD).

 ```
 $ git clone https://github.com/gubertoli/ProbingDataset.git